actualbudget/actual/docs/getting-started/starting-fresh.md

 guide will help you with this.

 The best way of bootstrapping your budget is to rely on how you have spent your money and what income you have had in the last three months.
-Even better, if you can do this for the last six or twelve months.
+It's even better if you can do this for the last six or twelve months.

 If you use cash for your daily spending, the available funds in those categories will be